electric-it/minimart/README.md

     $ minimart mirror

+By default this will not load the dependencies of the cookbooks in your `inventory.yml` file if you require it to also grab all the dependencies then you should use the `--load-deps` option.
+Warning, this may be very slow if you have a large inventory file.

+    $ minimart mirror --load-deps

 The above inventory file would download multiple versions of the `apache2`, and `nginx` cookbooks.
 The inventory directory would have the following structure:

     inventory